List Of Volleyball Drills

 - Overhead set

 What are the different types of volleyball drills?

 Volleyball drills are separated into five different categories: serving, blocking, passing, hitting, and setting.
 Each drill is separated into these categories as they are the five most fundamental aspects of volleyball.
-While it can be useful for every player to practice each of these five types of drills, some drills such as setting can be position-specific.
-Many volleyball drills combine multiple different aspects, making them efficient for learning multiple skills at once.
+While it can be useful for every player to practice each of these five types, some drills can be position-specific.
+Other volleyball drills combine multiple different aspects, making them efficient for learning multiple skills at once.
 Others tend to isolate certain fundamentals to hone in technique.